 The personal information collected through our website is used and disclosed for our ministry and business purposes.
 For example, we may collect, use and disclose your personal information to:

-- establish, maintain and manage our relationship with you so that we may provide you with, or receive from you, the products and services that have been requested;
+- Establish, maintain and manage relationships so that we may provide you with updates about our programs and projects (i.e. monthly newsletters, special mailings, and email etc.) or receive from us the products and services that you have requested;

-- be able to review the products and services that we provide to you so that we may work to improve our products and services;
+- Allow us to review the products and services provided so that we may work to improve them;

 We may also collect, use and disclose your personal information for any other reasonable purpose to which you consent.